MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/document-your-windows-defender-application-control-management-processes.md

     Detail how rules will be added to the policy, in which Group Policy Object (GPO) the rules should be defined, and how to modify rules when apps are retired, updated, or added.

-The following table contains the added sample data that was collected when determining how to maintain and manage AppLocker policies.
+The following table contains the added sample data that was collected when determining how to maintain and manage WDAC policies.

 <table style="width:100%;">
 <colgroup>